Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method Details

 \subsection{Pipeline Details}

-The overall association pipeline of our proposed \textsc{ICP-4D} is summarized in Algorithm~\ref{algorithm:icp4d}.
-We apply \textsc{ICP-4D} sequentially across all scans within each sequence, and reset the memory bank $\mathcal{B}$ at the beginning of every new sequence.
+The overall association pipeline of our proposed \textsc{Geo-4D} is summarized in Algorithm~\ref{algorithm:icp4d}.
+We apply \textsc{Geo-4D} sequentially across all scans within each sequence, and reset the memory bank $\mathcal{B}$ at the beginning of every new sequence.